dojo/docs/dojo/clone.rst

   var newnode = dojo.clone(node);
   dojo.attr(newnode, "id", "someNewId");

-If you have a pointer to some node already, or want to avoid id's all together, `dojo.query <dojo/query>`_ may be useful:
+If you have a pointer to some node already, or want to avoid id's all together, :ref:`dojo.query <dojo/query>` may be useful:

 .. code-block :: javascript
   :linenos: